SoftUni/Programming-Basics-Book-Python-EN/chapter-00.2-how-to-become-a-programmer.md

 * All programmers have about **80-90% of the same skills**, which do not depend on language!
 These are the skills to program and develop software, and they are very similar in different programming languages and development technologies.
 * The more languages and technologies you are proficient in, the faster you will learn new languages and the less you will feel a difference between them.

 Let us state once again that **the choice of programming language (mostly) does not matter** - you just need to learn to program.
-This process starts with **coding** (by reading this book or enrolling in a Software Engineer program), continues with mastering more **complex programming concepts** (like data structures, algorithms, OOP, and FP), and includes using **fundamental knowledge and skills for software development, software engineering, and computer science**.
+This process starts with **coding** (by reading this book or enrolling in a [Software Developer program](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=PythonBook)), continues with mastering more **complex programming concepts** (like data structures, algorithms, OOP, and FP), and includes using **fundamental knowledge and skills for software development, software engineering, and computer science**.

 You will need to know a **specific programming language**, program libraries (APIs), frameworks, and software technologies (front-end UI technologies, back-end technologies, ORM technologies, etc.) once you start working on a software project.